Herpes Simplex Virus (HSV) Vectors

 Our HSV BACYAC vectors cover wildtype strains, including HSV-1 (strains 17, F and KOS) and HSV-2 (strain HG52).
 Additionally, we offer mutagenesis services (point mutations, deletions or insertions) by BAC recombineering on all our HSV vectors or on customer supplied vectors.
 While BACs harboring HSV genomes with deletions/mutations in genes essential for viral replication can be used for generating replication-defective HSV, BACs harboring HSV genomes with deletions/mutations in non-essential genes can be used for generating attenuated HSV.

 Our HSV vectors have been fully validated to be capable of producing live virus.
-An example of the successful packaging of wildtype HSV viral particles using our vector is shown in Figure 2 below.
+Examples of the successful packaging of wildtype HSV viral particles using our BACYAC vector followed by their transduction into target cells is shown below in Figure 2 and Figure 3, respectively.

 HSV amplicon vectors